Browse A-Z

 • As the blood is passed through a machine that separates blood into its different parts, the abnormal plasma is removed and your blood cells are saved.

-• Your blood cells are then combined with normal plasma from a donor, and then given back to you.
+• Your blood cells are then combined with normal plasma from a donor, and then given back to you through an intravenous (IV) line.

 This treatment is repeated daily until blood tests show improvement.

-People who do not respond to this treatment or whose condition often returns may need to:
+People who do not respond to this treatment or whose condition often returns may need medicine, such as steroids or rituximab, which suppress the immune system.

 Outlook (Prognosis)